 Green Bond Framework

 An amount equivalent to the proceeds from the issuance of green bonds will be allocated to green expenditures and investments undertaken by the central government.
-The green bond is issued in accordance with the Kingdom of Denmark's Green Bond Framework, which describes the principles of the green bond, including the criteria governing which expenditures are eligible to be financed by the green bond.
+The green bonds are issued in accordance with the Kingdom of Denmark's Green Bond Framework, which describes the principles of the green bond, including the criteria governing which expenditures are eligible to be financed by the green bond.
 Eligible green expenditures under the framework are evaluated and selected on the basis of the definitions and criteria in the EU classification system for sustainable economic activities (the 'EU Taxonomy') as adopted by the Commission on 4 June 2021 in the first Delegated Act for climate change mitigation and climate change adaptation activities.
 This reflects the ambition to follow the highest standard for green bonds and contribute to enhancing transparency in the green bond market.
 It is assessed that the eligible green expenditures under

 the Kingdom of Denmark's Green Bond Framework are:

 - Aligned with the technical screening criteria of the EU Taxonomy for when an economic activity contributes to the objective of climate change mitigation.